funcompbio/practical5/practical5.md

 The learning objectives for this practical are:

- * Implement a program in Python that decides if two given numbers are relatively primes.
+ * Implement a program in Python that decides if two given numbers are relatively prime.
  * Implement a program in Python that decides if a given number is cool.
  * Bundling lines together into functions.
  * How to take arguments from the command line.